carlsborg/dust/README.md

 wildcard and filter expressions to target nodes.

-It also lets you easily bring up a new cluster from a minimal spec, with security groups, placement groups, and spot pricing configured, on top of which you can use the cluster ssh feature to set up custom/prototype stacks.
+It also lets you easily bring up a new cluster from a minimal spec, with security groups, placement groups, and spot pricing configured, on top of which you can use the cluster ssh feature to configure them.

 This can be useful for developing, prototyping, and one-off configurations of (usually ephemeral) EC2 clusters.
 Such as when developing custom data engineering stacks.